mario-mueller/hicss-2023/print/manuscript.md

   Participation in Downstream Dependency                                                        Tendency of developers to participate in a package if they also participate in a downstream dependency of that package.
   -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

+: Summary of endogenous network effects and exogenous actor-specific covariates.
 # 4. Results

 First, Table 2 summarizes network descriptives.
 Over all periods, the network's density is relatively small.
 During all four periods, the network's density and the average degree declines.
 This is a result of the joining actors in periods 2 to 4.
 Therefore, the number of possible ties increases, but the number of ties that are actually established does not increase accordingly.